John F. Cryan – Principal Investigator

 and “Microbial Endocrinology: The Microbiota-Gut-Brain Axis in Health and Disease” (Springer Press, 2014).

-Prof. Cryan was recently selected as a Highly Cited Researcher by Thomson Reuters.
+Prof. Cryan was selected as a Highly Cited Researcher by Thomson Reuters (2017) and by Clarivate Analytics (2018).
 Those researchers who, within an ESI-defined field, published Highly Cited Papers were judged to be influential, so the production of multiple top 1% papers was interpreted as a mark of exceptional impact.
-Professor Cryan, as a member of the Highly Cited Researcher List is also included in the 2014 The World’s most Influential Scientific Minds
+Professor Cryan, as a member of the Highly Cited Researcher List was also included in the 2014 The World’s most Influential Scientific Minds

 Prof. Cryan is a Senior Editor of Neuropharmacology and Nutritional Neuroscience and an Editor of British Journal of Pharmacology.
 He is Advisory Editor of Psychopharmacology; on the Board of Reviewing Editors of Brain Research; an Associate Editor of Frontiers in Behavioural Neuroscience; an Associate Editor of Frontiers in Psychopharmacology and Frontiers in Gastrointestinal Pharmacology; an Editorial Board Member of Behavioural Pharmacology; Neuroscience and Biobehavioral Reviews, Genes, Brain & Behavior and International Journal of Neuropsychopharmacology.
 Prof Cryan received the inaugural University College Cork Researcher of the Year Award in 2012.
 Cryan has also been honoured with the European College of Neuropsychopharmacology (ECNP) Fellowship Award, the Wyeth Psychopharmacology Award from British Association of Psychopharmacology and the Young Scientist Award from the European Behavioural Pharmacology Society.
 He has received commercialisation awards from UCC in 2012 and 2013.
 Further, in 2013 he received the University of Utrecht Award for Excellence in Pharmaceutical Research and delivered the Royal Academy of Medicine in Ireland Conway Review Lecture and the De Pazzi Lecture at University College Cork.
 He gave the Wingate Lecture at Barts & The London School of Medicine and Dentistry in 2014.
 Prof Cryan was also a TEDMED Invited Speaker in 2014.